 How much coal, natural gas, or petroleum is used to generate a kilowatthour of electricity?

-The amount of fuel used to generate electricity depends on the efficiency or heat rate of the generator (or power plant) and the heat content of the fuel.
-Power plant efficiencies (heat rates) vary by types of generators (prime movers), power plant emission controls, and other factors.
-The heat content of different fuels also varies.
+The above amounts are based on national-level annual data.
+The actual amounts for a specific generator or power plant may vary considerably from those above.
+The exact amounts of fuel used to generate electricity depends on the efficiency or heat rate of the generator (or power plant) and the heat content of the fuel.
+Power plant efficiencies (heat rates) vary by types of generators (prime movers), by type and heat content of fuels, power plant emission controls, and other factors.

 Two formulas can be used to calculate the amount of fuel used to generate a kilowatthour (kWh) of electricity:

 - Amount of fuel used per kWh = Heat rate (in British Thermal Units (Btu) per kWh) divided by Fuel heat content (in Btu per physical unit)

 - Kilowatthour generated per unit of fuel used = Fuel heat content (in Btu per physical unit) divided by Heat rate (in Btu per kWh)